nusov/SwiftUI-POV-Architecture/README.md

 ```

 ## The MVVM trick
-One of the greatest benefits of this protocol-driven architecture is its inherent flexibility: you can switch back to a standard Model-View-ViewModel (MVVM) pattern at any time without changing a single line of your view's layout code.
-Just try it ;)
+One of the greatest benefits of this protocol-driven architecture is its inherent flexibility: you can switch back to a standard Model-View-ViewModel (MVVM) pattern at any time without changing a single line of your view's layout code (just rename calls to viewModel.func())

 ```swift
 import SwiftData